Information on When You Can Enroll

 Note: Those in Original Medicare or Original Medicare with a Part D plan cannot use this election period to enroll in a Medicare Advantage plan.

-Special election periods are in addition to the annual election periods.
-You may have an opportunity to participate in a special election period if you have Medicaid, are eligible for Extra Help or if certain events happen in your life.
+Special enrollment periods are in addition to the annual enrollment periods.
+You may have an opportunity to participate in a special enrollment period if you have Medicaid, are eligible for Extra Help or if certain events happen in your life.
 You also may be eligible if you permanently move outside of your current Medicare plan’s service area or if you lose other insurance coverage.